 Your time starts now!
 Take the next step toward charting your course at Eastern Kentucky University.
 Test our new freshman Scholarship Estimator to see if you qualify for an automatic merit award.

 A student is considered a freshman at EKU, when he or she has:

 - completed college coursework prior to high school graduation, or

 - earned 23 hours or fewer college credits since high school graduation.

 Eastern Kentucky University takes a holistic approach to determining admission.
-Below are the standards for guaranteed admission to the university as a first-time freshman:
+Below are the requirements for standard admission to the university as a first-time freshman: